 - Strictly inbreeding

-- Physical separation from the core breeding area Housing of the mice in IVC
+- Physical separation from the core breeding area and housing of the mice in IVC

 - A larger amount of cages